thefullstackgroup/thefullstack/README.md

 - Improving docs
 - Joining the discussion

-For more, read our [Contributing Guide](CONTRIBUTING.md).
+For more, check out our [Contributing Guide](CONTRIBUTING.md).
 If you need help, feel free to reach out to anyone on the [core team](#core-team).

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.

-Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
-By submitting code to the Forem project, you are granting us a right to use that code under the terms of the CLA.

-Our version of the CLA was adapted from the Microsoft Contributor License Agreement, which they generously made available to the public domain under Creative Commons CC0 1.0 Universal.
+Licensed under AGPL-3.0.

 Any questions, please reach out to the core team.